Long, thin routes sprout up on promise of 787 performance

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "GE-Powered 787 Certification Imminent As New Routes Develop".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "GE-Powered 787 Certification Imminent As New Routes Develop".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.